AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Additional Implementation Details

 \end{StrategyBox}

 \begin{StrategyBox}[frameblue]{bgblue}{ Actor Prompt } \refstepcounter{idx} \textbf{Role:} You are a time series anomaly detection expert responsible for tool execution.
-Your primary function is to translate the high-level analysis plan into concrete tool invocations.
+Your primary function is to call right tools based on coarse candidate intervals and domain knowledge.